Direcaoass/Calculator/README.md

-# Simple calculator with keyboard input.
+# Basic Calculator with keyboard input.